NNNNNelson/TimeCounter/README.md

 TimeCounter
 ===========

-A web page to record the time, like the functioin of stop watch.
+A web page to record the time, like the function of stop watch.